The Kid and the Fortress

 Every month, they met to spend the night in the mountains.
 Nighttime in the red mountains was quiet and cold.
 They dreamed big—with their juicy encounters in harlequin settings—until spring drew to an end.

 She had set off to climb the mountain at a blistering pace, and once she arrived at its peak, she flashed the blushing mountain an unapologetic smile.
 She was dizzy with happiness.
 After making sure there was no one there to see her, she closed her eyes and started spinning around and twirling.
 Thus, she would be able to provide herself with an explanation for her dizziness that she could come to terms with.
 Suddenly, she realized how many more mountains she had left to scale before she’d be able to find herself in a position where she wouldn’t feel out of place for wanting to sit on top of the world.
 Hence, she knelt down and prayed.
-It was not as if she were reaching for the stars, or even contending for a place in the sun, she just wanted to breathe easier and ...Read more
+It was not as if she were reaching for the stars, or even contending for a place in the sun, she just wanted to breathe easier ...Read more

 The Palace